-There is no doubt that nature makes us feel good.
-We don’t need science to tell us about the health benefits of nature.
-We can feel that taking a walk to the beach after work and dipping our feet in the currents releases stress and rejuvenates us.
-Or that a day hike deep into the forest somehow shifts our senses into a heightened state of awareness and energy.
-The Japanese have a word for this called shinrin-yoku, which means Forest Bathing.
-The word that represents how immersion in the forest improves happiness and health.
+Nature makes us feel good.
+We know that taking walk to the beach after work and dipping our feet in the currents releases stress and rejuvenates us.
+A day hike deep into the forest can shift our senses into a heightened state of awareness and energy.

 Increased lux and natural light

-There are so many health benefits of nature, too many for us to capture in just one blog post.
-But if your one of those people who need some scientific motivation to justify a long walk in the forest, now you have it.
-If you care about your health and wellness, nature is an essential part of that lifestyle.
-We come from nature as its no surprise that we need it to feel whole, happy and healthy.
+Can science ever fully describe the full benefits of nature?
+There are so many other far-reaching benefits for our health, too many for us to capture in just one blog post.
+But if your one of those people who need some scientific motivation to justify a long walk in the forest, now you have many reasons to take that walk in the forest.
+If you care about your health and wellness, nature is an important part of that lifestyle.